VCVRack/VCV-Prototype/Faust.md

 The [Faust audio DSP language](https://faust.grame.fr) can be used in VCV Prototype.
 The compiler can be embedded in applications or plugins using [libfaust](https://faustdoc.grame.fr/manual/embedding/), and DSP code can be edited and JIT compiled on the fly.

+Note that to facilitate compilation and deployement, the interpreter backend (slower produced DSP code) is used instead of the faster [LLVM IR](https://llvm.org) backend.

 ## Compilation

 - type `make && make install` to build it